Joint Optimization of Multi-Objective Reinforcement Learning with Policy Gradient Based Algorithm: Introduction

 However, many applications require more general non-linear reward functions.
 As an example, risk-sensitive objectives have been considered in \cite{mihatsch2002risk}. \cite{Hazan2019} studies the problem of maximizing the entropy of state-action distribution.
 Further, many realistic applications have multiple objectives, e.g., capacity and power usage in the communication system \cite{aggarwal2017joint}, latency and energy consumption in queueing systems \cite{badita2020optimal}, efficiency and safety in robotic systems \cite{nishimura2020l2b}.

-In this paper, we consider a setting that jointly optimizes a general concave function of the cumulative reward from multiple objectives.
-With this definition, a non-linear concave function of single objective becomes a special case.
-Further, fair allocation of resources among multiple users require a non-linear function of the rewards to each user (which correspond to the multiple objectives) \cite{Tian2010}, and is thus a special case of this formulation.
-Such a setup was first considered in \cite{mridulmb}, where a model-based algorithm was proposed for the problem with provable regret guarantees.
-However, guarantees for model-free algorithm have not been studied to the best of our knowledge, which we focus on.
+In this paper, we consider a setting that jointly optimizes a general concave function of the cumulative reward from multiple objectives. {

+where $J_m^{\pi}$ is the value function following policy $\pi$ for $m^{th}$ objective and $f$ is the general concave function.
+The detailed formulation can be found in Section \ref{sec_formulation}.} With this definition, a non-linear concave function of single objective becomes a special case.
+Further, fair allocation of resources among multiple users require a non-linear function of the rewards to each user (which correspond to the multiple objectives) \cite{Tian2010}, and is thus a special case of this formulation. {In the following, we provide two examples to better motivate our formulation.

+\begin{example} (Communication System) In the communication system, there is a wireless scheduler to which $M$ users are connected.
+Each user can exist in two states, \textit{good} or \textit{bad}.
+The action is the user to which the scheduler allocates the resource.
+This system has $2^M$ states with $M$ actions.
+At time $t$, each user $m$ achieves different rates $r_{m,t}$ based on their states and resource allocation.
+The joint objective function is proportional fairness or sum-logarithmic utility defined as:

+where $J_m^\pi$ is the value function of user $m$ using policy $\pi$. \end{example} \begin{example} (Queuing System) There is a server serving $M$ queues with Poisson arrivals with different arrival rates.
+The system state is $M$ dimensional vector of the length of the $M$ queues.
+The action at each time is the queue which the server serves.
+At time $t$, each queue $m$ achieves a reward of $1$ unit if a customer from this queue is served.
+The joint objective function is $\alpha$ fairness utility (with $\alpha = 2$) defined as: